 Here’s a guide to get you started, featuring some of the best sights in the country.

-The Best Places to Visit in India
+The Best Places To Visit In India

-The Golden Triangle: Delhi, Agra, and Jaipur
+The Golden Triangle: Delhi, Agra, And Jaipur

 After you’ve been “templed out,” you’ll want to visit some of the exciting markets, such as the Khari Baoli spice market or the Chandni Chowk street food market.
 You’ll be able to barter with locals and try some of the most authentic (and spicy) food in the city.

 In addition to amazing food and great temples, there are a few other sites in Delhi that you shouldn’t miss.
 The Red Fort is the former safeguard of an ancient city and is well worth a visit.
 If you’re interested in tombs of past emperors and leaders, then check out Humayun’s Tomb and the Tomb of Safdarjung.
-A final favourite of visitors is the memorial to Mahatma Gandhi, one of the best places to visit in India.
+A final favorite of visitors is the memorial to Mahatma Gandhi, one of the best places to visit in India.